xwiki-contrib/xwiki-platform-chat/xwiki-platform-chat-ui/README.markdown

 Introduction
 ============

-This module builds a complete XWiki Enterprise XAR that contains the skin for using the XWiki chat.
+This module builds a XAR that contains the skin for using the XWiki chat.